 Athens, Levadia, Delphi, Arachova, Kalambaka, Lamia, Trikala, Meteora Rocks and, Byzantine Monasteries of Meteora, Vergina, Dion, Katerini, Thessaloniki, Kavala, Thasos, Xanthi, Alexandroupolis, Samothrace, Orestiada, Adrianoupolis (Turkey), Thermopylae, Athens

-- Combine history with sightseeing
+- Combine history with a sightseeing

 - Visit the northern islands of Greece, which stand out due to their pristine beaches and environment